JonathonLeiding/Daily-Improvement/README.md

 # Daily-Improvement

-This is a simple repo where I am going to display my daily sharpening of my coding, math, or specialized skills.
+This is a simple repo where I do unstructured coding, math, or technical work.
 ---